How to make sense of all your collaboration tools and work smarter

 The biggest enabler for smarter team collaboration is the ability to speak to each other easily, and to get instant responses to your questions.
 Thankfully there are plenty of Google apps and collaboration software for work to help you canvass opinions and share knowledge (as well as the odd gif).

 If your digital workplace communications are built around Zoom, you can make user of its Gmail integration.
 Instantly escalate any chat to a video collaboration system straight from your inbox, whatever device you’re using.

-Or maybe you’d prefer to delve into something native to the G Suite, the team has invested a lot in the Hangouts premise to ensure it works seamlessly across all Google apps for work.
+Or maybe you’d prefer to delve into something native to Google Workspace, the team has invested a lot in the Hangouts premise to ensure it works seamlessly across all Google apps for work.
 Start a Hangouts Chat or even a Hangouts Meet from directly inside Gmail, or use the apps standalone to keep your team conversation flowing.

 Also native to Google apps for work is Jamboard, a digital whiteboard that can help bring your remote team together to brainstorm, work on projects, or even discuss the company’s mission and vision.
-That said, Jamboard works best with additional kit, and the G Suite marketplace has other apps - both paid and free - that can also crowdsource ideas and help facilitate brainstorming, that most essential of collaboration tools.
+That said, Jamboard works best with additional kit, and Google marketplace has other apps - both paid and free - that can also crowdsource ideas and help facilitate brainstorming, that most essential of collaboration tools.